Ole man phones on his new cellphone. FINALLY a cellphone like I always wanted.

 (I had paid on the due date but had ignored this little instruction “Rx is due immediately, the rest can be paid on the due date”).

 Tonight was Jessie’s school art exhibition and music and food evening.
-I told everyone who wanted to hear and we all hosed ourselves at Tom’s discomfort.
+All three of us went, and Tom had to tell everyone who wanted to hear about his misfortune.
 Give him his due, he took it like a trooper.
+He knew he had blundered and was loved and the suffering was his alone.

 Tomorrow’s Saturday and I’m working, so just before bed he comes to me with puppydog eyes and asks to please use the iPad tomorrow.
-I say I don’t think we can give irresponsible boys any treats whatsoever.
+I say, I dunno Tom, do you think we can give irresponsible, non-learning, non-listening type of people any treats whatsoever?

 Jessie lost all her songs on her Blackberry.
 Also all her photos.
 Just disappeared.
 Much sadness.